erlango/unify/README.md

 unify
 =====

-A tiny dead simple front end framework for any size of web project. http://unifycss.io
+A component-based UI framework for single-page interface and web app. http://unifycss.io